lesmadeit/lesmadeit/README.md

 ## About Me

-- 🔭 I’m currently working on a Polls app intergrated with the Django REST framework
+- 🔭 I’m currently  building an ecommerce project with Django and Bootstrap, with M-Pesa API for payment integration.
+I'm also working on a Polls app intergrated with the Django REST framework
 - 🌱 I’m currently learning the Django REST framework and API development
 - 💬 Ask me about web development using Django and Bootstrap
 - 📫 How to reach me: lesmwendwa@gmail.com